headwinds/headwinds/README.md

 ### Future

 As a side-hustle, I've started a project to guide users to map their own development course while chatting with AI and mining their existing productivity apps like Gmail and Google calendar.
-It's in the early prototyping phases and not ready to share yet, I'm mainly building with React, Python (flask), [Google Cloud](https://cloud.google.com/), [Perplexity Labs](https://labs.perplexity.ai/), and PostgreSQL.
+It's in the early prototyping phases and not ready to share yet, I'm mainly building with React, Python (with Flask), [Google Cloud](https://cloud.google.com/), [Perplexity Labs](https://labs.perplexity.ai/), and PostgreSQL.